Foot Problems That Require Surgery

 The little toe may curl inward underneath its neighbor so that the nail faces outward.
 With this inherited problem, the fat pad on the bottom of the toe (normally used for walking) loses contact with the ground.
 Corns and pain may result.

-When the second metatarsal bone is longer or lower than the others, it hits the ground first – and with more force than it is equipped to handle at every step.
+Second Metatarsal Plantar Calluses develop when the second metatarsal bone is lower than the others & hits the ground with more force than it is equipped to handle.
 As a result, the skin under this bone thickens.
 Like a rock in your shoe, the callus causes irritation and pain.
-The treatment for this is an osteotomy.
+Treatment for this condition usually takes the form of an osteotomy.
 The second metatarsal bone is cut, and the end of the bone is then “lifted” and aligned with the other bones.

 A heel spur is a bony overgrowth on your heel bone (see Plantar Fascitis).
 It may be stimulated by muscles that pull from the heel bone along the bottom of the foot.
-High-arched feet are especially apt to have too-tight muscles here.
+High-arched feet are especially apt to have too-tight muscles.
 Heel spurs may cause pain when the foot bears weight.
-They can be treated first with an injection, anti-inflammatory medication, as well as arch supports if indicated.
-If this fails, they can then be treated with surgical excision and a plantar release.
-The band of tight muscles is released to relieve the abnormal stress.
-The bone spur is surgically removed.
+They can be treated with injections, anti-inflammatory medication, or arch supports if indicated.
+If these fail, heel spurs can also be treated with surgical excision and a plantar release.
+In a “plantar release”, the band of tight muscles is released to relieve the abnormal stress.
+The bone spur is then surgically removed.

 High-Arched Feet (Pes Cavus)

 The shape of your foot often determines the kinds of foot problems you will have.
 Your feet may have unusually high arches due to an imbalance of muscles and nerves, which is usually inherited.
-Too high arches can cause various problems – tired or aching feet; and calluses.
-High arches are not usually investigated with surgery but most often treated with arch supports.
+High arches can cause various problems from tired or aching feet to calluses.
+High arches are not usually investigated with surgery, but most often treated with arch supports.

 Flat Feet (Pes Planus)

 Flat feet can be hereditary and are caused by a muscle imbalance.
-Feet with low, relaxed arches may bring on such problems as hammertoes and bunions; arch, foot, and leg fatigue; calf pain; and an overly tight heel cord (which makes the foot even flatter).
-Loose joints move to freely, causing pain and instability.
+Feet with low, relaxed arches may bring on such problems as hammertoes, bunions, fatigue, pain, and an overly tight heel cord (which exacerbates the issue).
+Loose joints move too freely, causing pain and instability.
 Flat feet are also usually treated with arch supports.

-Orthotics (also called orthoses or orthotic devices) are prescribed, custom0made arch supports.
+Orthotics (also called orthoses or orthotic devices) are prescribed, custom-made arch supports.
 They fit inside most shoes and “bring the floor up to your feet.”

 A podiatrist may prescribe them to help correct such problems as high arches and flat feet.
 Also, following some foot surgeries, orthotics can help support the correction that was achieved.